mauriora/Announcements-Bar-Spfx/README.md

 3. Fork the starting app project as *YOUR-PROJECT*
 4. Add the *YOUR-PROJECT* as submodule to *YOUR-SOLUTION* using the app GitExtenson, manage sub modules
 5. Remove the starting project, and any other you don't need, from YOUR-solution using the app GitExtenson, manage sub modules
-6. call `yarn initguids` in apps/*YOUR-PROJECT*
+6. call `yarn generateNewGuidsResetVersions` in apps/*YOUR-PROJECT*
-6.a replace guids in server.json, elements.xml and  clientsideinstances.xml
 7. rename *YOUR-.....* in:
     - app/*YOUR-PROJECT*
         - package.json